LCSW, LCAT, PMH-C

 My approach is strengths-based and individualized, knowing that what works for one may not work for another.
 I’m excited to help you figure out what you need to thrive.
 I truly believe that connection is at the heart of all healing, so our work will be a collaborative experience.
 Because I am both a licensed creative arts therapist specializing in movement and a clinical social worker, I have a wide variety of therapeutic tools that we can use.
 Trained in psychodynamics and attachment, I invite my clients to try mind-body techniques, cognitive behavioral tools, mindfulness practices, movement, art, and play to develop coping skills, connect better to others, process areas of difficulty or places that they feel stuck, learn to regulate emotions, build insight, and facilitate change.

 Let's Get Started!

-Contact me to learn more about how I can help and what we can do together to get you or your child feeling better.
+Contact me to learn more about how I can help and what we can do together to get you feeling better.